hakimjazuli/virst/README.md

 *) <sub>[go to exported list](#exported-api-and-type-list)</sub>

-- assign element to loop through ['List'](#list) as data to render child element using class instantiation;- loped childElement:> - must have `HTMLElement` as first children;> - only first children will be used to loop through `List`, all other children will be deleted from the dom before `onConnected` event of parentElement;
+- assign element to loop through ['List'](#list) as data to render child element using class instantiation;- loped childElement:> - must have `HTMLElement` as first children;> - only first children will be used to loop through `List`, all other children will be deleted from the dom before `onConnected` event of parentElement;- use `ListInstance` `method` helpers to mutate the data;

 *) <sub>[go to exported list](#exported-api-and-type-list)</sub>